airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `timestamp` | A timestamp in representing the time that the engagement should appear in the timeline.
 PLEASE NOTE: This field will not be populated for connectors utilizing the HubSpot v3 API version.
 This field will be deprecated in a future release.  | `engagements.timestamp` | ⚠️ 0.60 | Mapped to 'engagements.timestamp' with moderate confidence. |
 | `type` | One of NOTE, EMAIL, TASK, MEETING, or CALL, the type of the engagement. | `engagements.type` | 🟢 0.70 | Mapped to 'engagements.type', high confidence due to distinct field type categories. |

-### Mapping from Airbyte `companies_property_history` to Fivetran `company_property_history`
+### Mapping: Airbyte `companies_property_history` to Fivetran `company_property_history`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.85

-#### Evaluation

-The table match is strong due to the consistent naming and field availability between the source and target.
-All fields have been mapped with high confidence except for any potential 'MISSING' fields, which slightly lowers the completion score.
+- Summary Self-Evaluation: _The table match is strong due to the consistent naming and field availability between the source and target.
+All fields have been mapped with high confidence except for any potential 'MISSING' fields, which slightly lowers the completion score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |